kmahmassani/SOA-Assignment/Assignment.md

 #### Justification

-The system has been designed with a microservices approach with the aim of striking a balance between the size and number of services.
+The system has been designed with a micro-services approach with the aim of striking a balance between the size and number of services.

 This allows the following benefits:

 * **Easier to build and maintain**

-  The system becomes eaiser to build and maintain as it is split into smaller microservices.
-Each microservice is an independant, so a services can be coded in a different language and use different databases without any affect on the other services.
+  The system becomes easier to build and maintain as it is split into smaller micro-services.
+Each micro-service is an independent, so a services can be coded in a different language and use different databases without any affect on the other services.
 The individual services can also be deployed, swapped out and/or managed independently of the other services, each one can be allocated resources suited to it's requirements.
 If one service fails, it should not affect the rest of the system, and should be easily replaced/restarted.

 * **Improved Productivity**